 Harvard Art Museums

 Art lovers should spend time in Harvard’s three important art museums: the Fogg Museum, the Busch-Reisinger Museum, and the Arthur M. Sackler Museum.
+They are some of the top museums in Boston.
 The museums are housed in a renovated building designed by the Italian architect Renzo Piano.
 Today, the three museums hold around 250,000 pieces from all periods and worldwide.

 If you are going to visit Cambridge, Mass., for 48 hours or less, the best option is to pick one museum or a specific collection to view and return.
 The Harvard Art Museums are free for students, children under 18, Cambridge residents, and Harvard ID holders.
 They are also free on Sundays.
 Otherwise, adults must pay $20, and seniors pay $18.